Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --tss_files TSS_FILES [TSS_FILES ...], -t TSS_FILES [TSS_FILES ...]
                             If the paths of TSS gff files are assigned here, this function will use the TSS information to detect sORF.
+                            If running without TSS, the results may be influenced.
+      --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
+                            If the TEX+/- libraries can be provided, please assign the name of TEX+/- library here.
+The format is: wig_file_path:TEX+/-(tex or notex):condition_id(intege
+                            r):replicate_id(alphabet):strand(+ or -).
+If multiple
+                            wig files need to be assigned, please use space to separate the wig files.
+For example,
+                            $WIG_PATH_1:tex:1:a:+ $WIG_PATH_2:tex:1:a:-.
+      --frag_libs FRAG_LIBS [FRAG_LIBS ...], -fl FRAG_LIBS [FRAG_LIBS ...]
+                            If the fragmented (or conventional) libraries can be provided, please assign the name of fragmented library here.
+The format is: wig_file_path:fragmented(frag):co
+                            ndition_id(integer):replicate_id(alphabet):strand(+ or
+                            -).
+If multiple wig files need to be assigned, please use space to separate the wig files.
+For example,
+                            $WIG_PATH_1:frag:1:a:+ $WIG_PATH_2:frag:1:a:-.
+      --tex_notex TEX_NOTEX, -te TEX_NOTEX
+                            If the TEX+/- libraries is provided, this value is that a sORF should be detected in both (TEX+ and TEX-) or can be detected in only one library (TEX+ or TEX-).
+                            Please assign 1 or 2.
+Default is 2.
+      --replicate_tex REPLICATE_TEX [REPLICATE_TEX ...], -rt REPLICATE_TEX [REPLICATE_TEX ...]
+                            This value (for TEX+/- libraries) is the minimal number of replicates that a sORF has to be detected.
+                            The format is $NUMBERofCONDITION_$NUMBERofREPLICATED.
+                            If different --replicate_tex values need to be assigned to different conditions, please use space to separate them.
+For example, 1_2 2_2 3_3.
+It means that --replicate_tex is 2 in number 1 and number 2 conditions.
+In number 3 condition, --replcate_tex is
+                            3. For assigning the same --replicate_tex to all conditions, just use like all_1 (--replicate_tex is 1
+                            in all conditions).
+Default is all_1.
+      --replicate_frag REPLICATE_FRAG [REPLICATE_FRAG ...], -rf REPLICATE_FRAG [REPLICATE_FRAG ...]
+                            The meaning and input type is the same as --replicates_tex.
+This value is for fragmented (or conventional) libraries.

+    additional arguments:
+      --srna_files SRNA_FILES [SRNA_FILES ...], -s SRNA_FILES [SRNA_FILES ...]
+                            If the paths of sRNA gff files can be provided, this function will compare sORF and sRNA to detect the overlap.
       --utr_length UTR_LENGTH, -ul UTR_LENGTH
                             If --tss_files is provided, please assign the utr length for comparing TSS with sORF.
 The default number